connecting

 Border crossing into Myanmar at Mae Sai:

-Post MILITARY COUP in Myanmar- no Updates available
+POST MILITARY COUP in Myanmar- NO Updates available.

 The Triangle itself is about half an hour drive to the east where Thailand, Myanmar and Laos meets along the Mekong River.
-The official border crossing into Laos is further south of the Triangle driving along the Mekong and the historical town of Chiang Saen- or northeastast of Chiang Rai town at Chiang Khong on the Thai side- Houixay on the Lao side.
-More below.

 Enroute to Mae Sai is the town and area known as Mae Chan.
 About an hour north of Chiang Rai city, turn left at Mae Chan into the hills which brings you to Doi Mae Salong where former Chinese KMT have settled.
-Following the years of trying to fight the Chinese communists during World War II, these families are now peacefully growing tea on the mountain slopes.
+Following the years of trying to fight the Chinese communists during World War II, these families are now peacefully growing tea on the beautiful mountain slopes.

 Phu Chai Sai Resort is a lovely place to stay.